**Student IP Acquired by ResMed sponsors!

 4. Organized findings into executive summary for stakeholders & reports for review

-Due to the time and resource constraints in this studio, we only developed proof-of-concept interface features; For next steps I would love to push the concepts even further into a cohesive prototype.
+Time constraints: we chose to simplify our proof-of-concept interface features; For next steps I would love to push the feature-set and elevate the prototype.

-Patients are a protected group, so our ability to conduct any testing was restricted until later in the development process.
-This meant we first had to rely on secondary research, empathy exercises, and interviews with non protected interest groups to develop our user journey and initial concept.
+Protected patient status limits our ability to test until later in the development process.
+We relied on heuristic design principles, secondary research, empathy exercises, and interviews with non protected interest groups to develop our user journey and starting concept.

 ↑